jeroenvdhoven/dockertraining/README.md

 app.
 Once you have build your container, test it again using the `caller.py` script.

 ## Run docker image on remote machine
 Now, to actually put the container in production!
-Start a t2-medium server on AWS and make sure you have SSH access (set the security group).
+Start a t2-medium server on AWS (use the amazon linux image) and make sure you have SSH access (set the security group).
 Save your docker container using `docker save` and copy it to your machine. `scp` should do the trick here.